Image

 Penalties for Sexual Exploitation of a Minor in the Lafayette County, MO Area

 If you are facing sexploitation charges, you are facing a class B felony.
-However, if the child involved was under 14 years old the charges are elevated to a class A felony, which carries a minimum prison sentence of 10 years with a maximum of life imprisonment.
+However, if the child involved was under 14 years old the charges are elevated to a class A felony, carrying a minimum prison sentence of 10 years and a maximum of life in prison.

 Who Has to Register as a Sex Offender in Lafayette County, MO and Throughout Missouri?